guettli/frow--fragments-over-the-wire/README.md

-# HTML over the wire
+# FrOW: HTML Fragments over the Wire

-# What is "html-over-the-wire"?
+# What is HTML Fragments over the Wire?

-To understand html-over-the-wire I would like to have a short look at the history of web development.
+To understand FrOW I would like to have a short look at the history of web development.

 * The old way: Full page
 * Current hype: SPA ("JSON over the wire" together with React or Vue)